 I can!
 And eventually I probably will, but a major reason why I am an independent musician rather than being a part of the popular music industry is that I enjoy listening to and making a lot of different styles of music, so while I do revisit old songs and styles, I typically won’t do an entire album in a single genre or style.
 I prefer to give my big projects (albums, EPs, etc.) an overall theme and then explore that theme in different ways.
 So if you’re hoping for a string of synth-pop dance hits, there will likely be one or two on any given album, but not a bunch released together.

 How do you pay for things, aren’t you a poor starving musician?

 Yes and no. I work outside of music, and that helps with real world expenses.
-I also do a lot of trades, for example, I run a GURPS game for The Human in exchange for mixing/mastering services.
 I work with artists who are able to do profit sharing, so that we make a thing together (an album with cover art, for example) and then we sell merch based on the album, and split the profits.
-And finally, I do get a lot of help from my family, friends, etc., so that I can live and work despite the fact that indie music is not a full time revenue source, despite being my full time job.
+And finally, I do get a lot of help from my family, friends, etc., so that I can live and work despite the fact that indie music is not a full time revenue source.

 I thought you were a photographer, what happened?